natebuch/natebuch/README.md

 ### Howdy, I'm Nate.

-I help developers by building tools they need meet their user's need.
+I help developers by building tools they need meet their user's goals.

 I work at Sonic Healthcare and support our information systems as a technical analyst.